HEP-FCC/fcc-tutorials/2-gen-and-fastsim/2-4-eedE/README.md

 Built in vanilla JavaScript with Pixi.js.
 It takes JSON files as inputs and renders the association between various objects such as Monte Carlo Particles.

-## 1. Generating JSON data from a Root EDM4hep file
+## 1. Generating JSON data from a ROOT EDM4hep file

 ### 1.1.
 Source a FCC software stack release